MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

 1. Authenticate with Facebook Ads:

-   1. Select **Continue with Facebook** to sign in to your Facebook Ad Account.
+   1. Select **Continue with Facebook** to sign in to your Facebook Ads account.

    1. Allow the **ads_management** permission after authenticating with Facebook.

    1. Select the **Facebook Ads Account** that you want to work with.

-   1. Select an **Existing custom audience** from the drop-down list or create a **New custom audience**.
+   1. Select an **Existing custom audience** from the dropdown list or create a **New custom audience**.
 For more information, see [**Audiences in Facebook Ads Manager**](https://www.facebook.com/business/help/744354708981227?id=2469097953376494).
       > [!NOTE]
       > You can only create or update custom audiences on Facebook of the type *customer list* with this export.
-In some cases, you see custom audiences of different types in the drop-down list.
+In some cases, you see custom audiences of different types in the dropdown list.
 Selecting a different type than *customer list* will result in a failing export.

 1. Review the **Data privacy and compliance** and select **I agree**.